ffutop/DataDiodeConnector/docs/en/protocol.md

 The header has a fixed size of **9 bytes**.

 - **Message Type** (1 byte)
     - An 8-bit unsigned integer that defines the purpose of the packet.
-See Section 3.
-Message Types for details.
+See [Message Types](#message-types) for details.

 - **Sequence Number** (4 bytes)
     - A 32-bit unsigned integer in **Little-Endian** format.